lucasjellema/simple-authenticated-webapp/README.md

 1. Open the application in a web browser
 2. Click "Sign In" to authenticate with Microsoft Entra ID
 3. After successful authentication, the user's name will be displayed
+4. The application will automatically fetch and display data from the configured endpoints
-4. Click "Show Token" to view the ID token claims in JSON format
+5. Click "Show Token" to view the ID token claims in JSON format
-5. Click "Sign Out" to end the session
+6. Click "Sign Out" to end the session

 ## Development Principles